Scylla: Translating an Applicative Subset of C to Safe Rust

 Despite decades of research, memory safety issues remain prevalent in industrial applications; recent studies by Google~\cite{chromiummemorysafety} and Microsoft~\cite{microsoftmemorysafety} estimate that 70\% of security vulnerabilities are related to incorrect memory handling.
 To tackle this issue, both companies and governments now advocate for the use of memory-safe languages for safety-critical systems, notably, Rust~\cite{whitehouse2024,nsa2022safelang,rustinwindows}.

-Combining the high performance and low-level idioms commonly provided by languages like C and C++ with memory safety by design, the Rust programming language continues to enjoy record levels of popularity in industry, being ranked as the ``most admired programming language'' for the eigth year in a row~\cite{github2023rust,stackoverflow2023rust}, leading several widely used projects to plan a transition to Rust~\cite{rustlinux,mozilla24rustgui}.
+Combining the high performance and low-level idioms commonly provided by languages like C and C++ with memory safety by design, the Rust programming language continues to enjoy record levels of popularity in industry, being ranked as the ``most admired programming language'' for the eighth year in a row~\cite{github2023rust,stackoverflow2023rust}, leading several widely used projects to plan a transition to Rust~\cite{rustlinux,mozilla24rustgui,microsoft2022rust,uutils2025rust,signalrust}.
 However, while Rust offers clear benefits for new, clean-slate code, the value proposition is less clear for existing code.
 Indeed, it can be hard, especially in an industrial setting, to justify rewriting code that has been battle-tested, thoroughly debugged, and exhibits no glaring issues.